Chapter 10 Managing Field Trials

 • In case of errors in the uploaded file such as missing or invalid data, a window will appear listing the specific errors in the file that must be corrected before a successful upload.

-Uploading a trial with Field Management Factors
+Uploading a trial with Treatments

 Step 2: